patrickfp93/seferize/readme.md

 ### Custom constant name

-You can override the generated name by passing a custom identifier:
+Override the generated name by passing a custom identifier:

 ```rust
 use seferize::stringify;